Polr URL Shortener Admin Takeover

 Timeline

-• Jan 29th 2021: Maintainer publishes a GitHub security advisory and released a patch in version 2.3.0.
+• January 29, 2021: Maintainer publishes a GitHub security advisory and releases a patch in version 2.3.0.